LeaderPortfolio

 The Full Dossier

 Jamie Dimon was born on March 13, 1956, in New York City.
-He grew up in the Jackson Heights neighborhood of Queens.
-Dimon's family has Greek ancestry; his paternal grandfather was a Greek immigrant who worked as a banker.
-He attended the Browning School, a private boys' prep school, and later studied economics and psychology at Tufts University, graduating summa cum laude in 1978.
-Dimon earned his MBA from Harvard Business School in 1982, graduating in the top 5% of his class and receiving Baker Scholar honors.
+His family had Greek ancestry, and his father and grandfather were stockbrokers.
+Dimon attended The Browning School, a private boys' prep school, before studying economics and psychology at Tufts University, graduating summa cum laude in 1978.
+He later earned an MBA from Harvard Business School in 1982, graduating in the top 5% of his class.

 Rise to Success